 The good news is that physical, emotional and mental energies are common about biochemical activities.
 They interact with each other.
 Therefore, physical training like running automatically leads to improvements in the emotional and mental state.
 We could say Stress is a state, not a disease.
 When you run, you break the stress state.
 In that way, long-distance running works very preventive to stress, which therefore also can be positive…

 If we make a simplification, a runner in good shape goes through three different stages when he runs: The primary physical exertion, when he thinks of getting started triggers a state of stress and tension.
-Maybe he experiences a degree of unwillingness before the first feeling of well-being occur, because he has to break his comfort zone.
+Maybe he experiences a degree of unwillingness before the first feeling of well-being occurs because he has to break his comfort zone.

 After running for a while follows a Relaxing mental peace, where the thoughts flow freely and the body finds a regular rhythm.
 After about 40 minutes, he goes into a light meditative state.